Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the max amount of information (measured in MB per second) that can be transported across the external memory interface in one second.
-The number is calculated by multiplying the card's interface width by its memory speed.
-If the card has DDR memory, it must be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the max amount of data (in units of MB per second) that can be transferred over the external memory interface within a second.
+It's worked out by multiplying the bus width by its memory speed.
+In the case of DDR RAM, it should be multiplied by 2 again.
 If it uses DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
-This figure is worked out by multiplying the total number of texture units by the core clock speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This number is worked out by multiplying the total number of texture units by the core clock speed of the chip.
+The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly record to the local memory in a second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of colour ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly write to the local memory in a second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices